What Is Cost Leadership Strategy? Examples, Definition and Benefits

 5) Dependence on High Sales Volume

-Cost leadership relies on maintaining high sales volumes to stay profitable.
+Cost leadership relies on maintaining high sales volumes to stay profitable, which is a core aspect of the low cost strategy.
 This reliance can be problematic if market demand falls or the company’s supply chain fails.
 A rapid decline in sales can have an impact on financial stability which makes it difficult to fund fixed expenditures while remaining operational.

 6) Overemphasis on Cost Reduction

-A lot of emphasis on cost-cutting can lead to short-term thinking and neglect of long-term expenditures.
+A lot of emphasis on cost-cutting and cost saving initiatives can lead to short-term thinking and neglect of long-term expenditures, but these initiatives should not overshadow the need for strategic investments.
 Important areas, such as research and development and customer service, do not receive enough attention or investment.
 This can harm the company’s ability to innovate and grow sustainably over time.

 7) Customer Perception